khamidou/debuggers/_drafts/Russ-Cox.markdown

 The first, simplest approach, is to try again, and again, and again.
 Eventually thread A will release the lock (by marking the core <i>unlocked</i>), at which point thread B&rsquo;s atomic operation will succeed.
-This approach is called spinning, and a lock using this approach is called a spin lock.
+This approach is called spinning, and a lock using this approach is called a <a href="http://en.wikipedia.org/wiki/Spinlock">spin lock</a>.
-Spinning only makes sense if the lock is never held for very long, so that B&rsquo;s spin loop only executes a small number of times.

 <p>
 A simple spin lock implementation looks like: